Skip to main content

 where description is a string.

-You only need to call these functions once, as these settings will be persisted across browser sessions in cookies.
+You only need to call these functions once, as these settings will be persisted across browser sessions.

 Foreground tracking#